venator-intel/HunterOS/README.md

 ## ***Coming Soon...***

-Welcome to Venato OSr, a purpose-built Debian-based distribution designed for cyber intelligence collection & analysis.
-Venator integrates a comprehensive set of popular free and open-source tools focused on intelligence collection & analysis (OSINT, CYBINT, SOCMINT, etc.), malware analysis, and security research.
+Welcome to Venato Linux, a purpose-built Debian-based distribution designed for cyber intelligence collection & analysis.
+Venator Linux integrates a comprehensive set of popular free and open-source tools focused on intelligence collection & analysis (OSINT, CYBINT, SOCMINT, etc.), malware analysis, and security research.

 Whether you are an intelligence analyst, cyber sleuth, or tactical deep-web diver, Venator provides a powerful platform to enhance your intelligence collection & analysis capabilities.